CRAZY FOR CHOCOLATE

 Theo Chocolate takes pride in its organic, fair-trade operations.
 More than 50,000 visitors a year pour into the factory to learn the creation story of the company's chocolate confections.
-A $10 fee gets visitors a walk through the factory and free samples at the end.
-Theo also offers a special $8 deal just for kids, which features a story about chocolate, a child-friendly tour through the factory, and, of course, chocolate treats.
+A $10 fee buys visitors a walk through the factory with free samples at the end.
+Theo also offers a special $8 deal just for kids, which features a story about chocolate, a child-friendly tour, and, of course, chocolate treats.

 Visit Taza Chocolate to watch the making of stone-ground chocolate and sample the goods.
 The company uses Mexican stone mills to grind the cacao, leaving the finished chocolate with a gritty and bold flavor that chocolate connoisseurs appreciate.
 Tours run seven days a week and cost $8 a person.
 There’s also a kid-centric tour offered on weekends for $6.
 Online reservations are required.

 Lake Champlain Chocolates has been creating sweet confections since 1983.
 The company relies on ingredients sourced from local farmers and food producers whenever possible, and is fair-trade and social-accountability certified.
 A free factory tour runs weekdays and offers plenty of free chocolate samples.
 The company also welcomes chocolate lovers to free tastings on select weekends.

 DANDELION CHOCOLATE, SAN FRANCISCO